-- We fixed the issue where synchronization failed when creating a new attribute with a unique constraint for an entity, while also changing one of the system members.
+- We fixed an issue where synchronization failed when creating a new attribute with a unique constraint for an entity, while also changing one of the system members.
 (Ticket 59926)

-- We fixed the issue where access rules were not applied strictly enough (though this error was corrected later, a warning was still generated).
+- We fixed an issue where access rules were not applied strictly enough (though this error was corrected later, a warning was still generated).
 (Ticket 62877)

 - When retrieving data that was sorted on multiple columns of an associated entity, identical joins were generated.
 In PostgreSQL, this led to errors generated at runtime.
 We fixed this.

-- We fixed the issue where high loads caused an exception while consuming a REST service.
+- We fixed an issue where high loads caused an exception while consuming a REST service.
 (Ticket 61802)

-- We fixed the issue where a microflow required user roles to be assigned to it even when it was used in a REST operation that did not require authentication.
+- We fixed an issue where a microflow required user roles to be assigned to it even when it was used in a REST operation that did not require authentication.

-- We fixed the issue in REST Publish where we did not use the value of the
+- We fixed an issue in REST Publish where we did not use the value of the

 reasonphrase property of the HTTP response that was set in the microflow.